chrisco/gothenburger/README.md

 Gothenburger is a proprietary project of mine that I am working on individually while a student at Makers Academy.
 The ultimate purpose of Gothenburger is to help people find the “best” burger (for them) in Gothenburg, Sweden (for now).

 Since I want to maximize (1) learning and (2) quality, and I won't be able to complete the application in one week, which is the time I have to work on it before my parents come to Sweden to visit, I will only try to complete one part of the app, the administrative part of the application.
 Why?
 Because admin-facing apps are important (even if they're not sexy).
 And I've already worked on multiple customer-facing apps, so why not.
-Plus, I like to be different (even though it entails costs).
+Plus, I like to be different (even if it entails a cost).

 ## Try It Online